 4. Conclusions

 Aerosol dust samples from different sources have been subjected to different leach procedures under tightly controlled experimental conditions.
 The data realised has shown that the trace metals under study are more readily solubilised from aerosols with a greater relative influence of anthropogenic sources than lithogenic sources.
 Furthermore, it has also been demonstrated that a greater proportion of Fe is solubilised when weak (GLA) and strong (DFB) Fe binding ligand based leachants are used compared with HPW alone.
 Whilst the actual amount of Co, Fe, Pb and V solubilised varied with the sample type and leachant used, the combined expanded uncertainty was reasonably constant for each element.
 The major uncertainty contribution, >85%, in each case arose from the standard deviation of the amount of metal released by either ten or five full procedural replicates.
 This suggests that the soluble fractions, of Co, Fe, Pb and V are not homogenously distributed on a collected aerosol sample.
 This finding has implications for studies that use only a small portion of an aerosol filter for dissolution work.
 The relative expanded uncertainty for the total amount of each metal contained on a filter paper was 7% or better.
 Therefore, for partial aerosol dissolution (i.e. leaching) studies, it is recommended that sufficient replication is undertaken to achieve a similar expanded uncertainty.
 This was the case for V in this work, and also for some of the data for Co, Fe, and Pb.
 Given the very small amounts of analyte being determined, which requires stringent blank control, and the fact that measurements are approaching absolute detection limits for a wide variety of instrumentation, it should be stated that a relative expanded uncertainty of 10 – 15% for partial dissolution studies is acceptable.
+Further studies would be required to assess the uncertainties for filters with very low loadings, e.g. from less dusty regions of the open ocean and from short sampling times.
+A more systematic assessment of the influence of the relative proportions of anthropogenic and crustal material on the overall uncertainty would also be informative.

 Acknowledgements

-This work was financially supported by the EMRP via JRP-ENV05-REG1 (R.C.).
+This work was financially supported by the EMRP via JRP-ENV05-REG1 (R.C.) and a NATO funded collaborative project (NATO CLG 982862).
 The EMRP is jointly funded by the EMRP participating countries within EURAMET and the European Union.
 Writing of this manuscript was also supported by EU Horizon 2020 AtlantOS project SEP-210177333 (P.J.W, S.J.U. and M.C.L.) and Natural Environment Research Council (NERC) grant NE/H004475/1 (M.C.L.).
 The authors would like to thank Professor Berak Herut (Oceanographic and Limnological Research Institute IOLR) and Professor Nikos Mihalopoulos (Department of Chemistry, University of Crete) and Dr Christina Theodorsi for the provision and collection of aerosol samples from Tel Shikmona, Israel and Heraklion, Crete, respectively.
+The authors would also like to thank Dr Marie Séguret for the analyses of total digests from Tel Shikmona, Israel and Heraklion, Crete.

 References